 2. "You Don't Even Know Who I Am"

 Country artists haven't shied away from singing about divorce.
 George and Tammy's "Golden Ring" and (obviously) Tammy's "D-I-V-O-R-C-E," country explored the reality of what happens when a marriage falls apart.
 But the Gretchen Peters-penned "You Don't Even Know Who I Am" goes one step further, spinning an elegy for a broken relationship that gives both husband and wife an equal chance to reflect on what made it all unravel.

 1. "Blame it on Your Heart"

 Written by Music City hitmakers Kostas and Harlan Howard, "Blame It On Your Heart" is the ultimate kiss-off to an unfaithful partner.
 It may seem like an obvious choice, but there's a reason it's her biggest hit to date.
-Loveless eviscerating her "lying, cheating, cold dead-beating, double-dealing, mean-mistreating" ex is as gratifying today as it was 25 years ago.
+Loveless eviscerating her "lying, cheating, cold dead-beating, double-dealing, mean-mistreating" ex is as gratifying today as it was over 20 years ago.